ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Token Revocation List (TRL): a collection of token hashes such that the corresponding Access Tokens have been revoked but are not expired yet.

-* TRL resource: a resource on the AS, with a TRL as its representation.
+* TRL endpoint: an endpoint on the AS with a TRL as its representation.

-* TRL endpoint: an endpoint at the AS associated with the TRL resource.
 The default name of the TRL endpoint in a url-path is '/revoke/trl'.
 Implementations are not required to use this name, and can define their own instead.

 * Registered device: a device registered at the AS, i.e., as a Client, or an RS, or both.
 A registered device acts as a caller of the TRL endpoint.